Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

  Description in the DESCRIPTION file as this will be used as the abstract on the Bioconductor web site alongside [the other workflows](/help/workflows/).

+* The package should pass R CMD build in <= 20 minutes and should require
+  <= 8GB RAM.

 * In the DESCRIPTION file, include the line "Workflow: True"

 * Submit the package to the [GitHub submission tracker](https://github.com/Bioconductor/Contributions) for a formal review.
 Please also indicate in the tracker issue that this package is a workflow.

 * Once the package is approved a new directory will be created in our SVN repository under "/trunk/madman/workflows/\<YourPackage\>" that you be given read/write access to.
 Your SVN credentials will be sent to you via email after